OctopusDeploy/blog/blog/2021-12/octopus-deploy-log4j-response/index.md

 ### What you need to do

 Version 6.1.7 of the Octopus Deploy plugin for TeamCity is available from the marketplace.
-If you're a TeamCity user, you should be notified of this update through the Web UI and you're strongly encouraged to update the plugin.
+If you're a TeamCity user, you should be notified of this update through the Web UI and we strongly encourage you to accept the update.

 Follow our [security advisory](https://advisories.octopus.com/adv/2021-12---Octopus-Deploy-TeamCity-Plugin-log4j2-dependency.2306410241.html) for updates.